The Compass Project

 The Compass Project is the tenth studio album by Canadian country artist Brett Kissel.
-It is a four-part box set of albums that Kissel will release in 2023.
+It is a four-part box set of albums released in 2023.
 The first part, South Album was released on January 27, 2023, via Big Star Recordings and ONErpm.
-The next three parts, East Album, West Album, and North Album, are set for release across the remainder of 2023.
+The second part, East Album was released on April 28, 2023.
+The third part, West Album was released on November 3, 2023.
+The fourth part, North Album was released on December 1, 2023.

 Background

 After holding desires to record a western-inspired album, an acoustic album, and a live album, Kissel made the decision to record all of these, along with a standard album in one project.
 The "North Album" is a live album containing live versions of Kissel's previous hits.
 The "East Album" is an acoustic album that Kissel intends to showcase his singer-songwriter side.
 The "South Album" is inspired by Nashville and the South, with Kissel noting how its songs are meant to target radio airplay.
 The "West Album" is intended to be a country and western album, inspired by the time Kissel has spent on his cattle ranch.
-Kissel views each album as a "specific direction" of his "internal compass", which provides fans with a "a 365-degree view" of his life and music.
+Kissel views each album as a "specific direction" of his "internal compass", which provides fans with a "a 365-degree view" of his life and music, while they also "speak to all of the important sides" of his artistry.
 The project totals forty songs overall.

+Kissel released promotional singles from each album ahead of their release.
 Prior to releasing the "South Album", Kissel released the tracks "Ain't the Same", "Our Home", "Watch It", and "Never Have I Ever".
-He plans to release promotional singles from each album ahead of their release.
+He released the tracks "Spend a Little Time With You" and "Nowhere" ahead of the "East Album".
+In August 2023, he released "Missin You in San Antone" from the West Album.
+He followed that up in October 2023, with the song "Deer Blind".

 Kissel stated that "Watch It" is his favourite song on the album as it "shares advice and wisdom for every parent to relate to".
-On the "East" and "West" albums, Kissel is the sole writer on many of the songs, and remarked that he was "nervous" to see how his fans and the music industry reacted to them.
+On the "East" and "West" albums, Kissel is the sole writer on several of the songs, and remarked that he was "nervous" to see how his fans and the music industry reacted to them.
 He co-wrote the track "Legacy" on the "West Album" with his uncle, which was inspired by the estate fight Kissel had to save his grandfather's ranch in Alberta.